Why General Motors Stock Is Higher Today

 *Stock Advisor returns as of November 20, 2020

-John Rosevear owns shares of Ford and General Motors.
-The Motley Fool owns shares of and recommends FedEx.
+Teresa Kersten, an employee of LinkedIn, a Microsoft subsidiary, is a member of The Motley Fool's board of directors.
+John Rosevear owns shares of General Motors.
+The Motley Fool owns shares of and recommends Microsoft.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.